 Create a Local Coordinate System

 A local coordinate system is created by relating local measurements to known world coordinates at common control points.
 This relationship is typically stored in a Localization file, which may come from previous survey work or be created for a new site.
-In the VirtualSurveyor and TerrainCreator apps, this relationship is applied by matching geographic or projected coordinates with their corresponding local coordinates to define the local coordinate system.

 - World coordinates from GPS/GNSS